tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

  #.
 A blank line
  #.
 C++ system headers

-With this ordering, if a *µ*\Spectre header omits any necessary includes, the bild will break.
+With this ordering, if a *µ*\Spectre header omits any necessary includes, the build will break.
 Thus, this rule ensures that build breaks show up first for the people working on these files, not for innocent people in different places.

 You should include all the headers that define the symbols you rely upon, except in the case of forward declaration.
 If you rely on symbols from ``bar.hh``, don't count on the fact that you included ``foo.hh`` which (currently) includes ``bar.hh``: include ``bar.hh`` yourself, unless ``foo.hh`` explicitly demonstrates its intent to provide you the symbols of ``bar.hh``.
 However, any includes present in the related header do not need to be included again in the related ``.cc`` (i.e., ``foo.cc`` can rely on ``foo.hh``'s includes).